 consecutive versions, reach out to firstname.lastname@example.org and include the AMI

 upgrade executes in several phases.
-First, the Fugue CLI asks AWS to
+First, the Fugue CLI displays

-upgrade Fugue in the AWS account associated with the credentials
+- AWS account - the account associated with the configured AWS credentials

 Next, Fugue updates the autoscaling group’s launch configuration in the Conductor’s CloudFormation stack with the specified AMI ID.

-When installation is complete, the CLI asks the user to wait while the Conductor boots up.
+When installation is complete, unused CloudWatch alarms are deleted and the installer and user IAM roles are displayed.
+The CLI asks the user to wait while the Conductor boots up.